Global Sequential Testing for Multi-Stream Auditing: A Primer in Sequential Testing

 This test tracks the single highest wealth at each time $t$ and rejects $H^{\text{global}}_{0}$ using a Bonferroni-style correction that raises the rejection threshold to $\nicefrac{k}{\alpha}$.
 The following result shows that $\phi^{\textsf{bonf}}$ is a level-$\alpha$ sequential test and provides an upper bound on its expected stopping time under the alternative.

 \begin{restatable}[\citet{chugg2023auditing}]{proposition}{chugg} The test $\phi^{\textsf{bonf}}$ is a level-\(\alpha\) sequential test for $H^{\textsf{global}}_0$.
-Moreover, under $H^{\textsf{global}}_1$, its expected stopping obeys \end{restatable} A proof is included in \cref{app:proofs}.
+Moreover, under $H^{\textsf{global}}_1$, its expected stopping obeys $ \bE[\tau] = \calO\left(\frac{1}{\Delta_{\textsf{m}}^2}\ln\frac{k}{\alpha\cdot \Delta^2_{\textsf{m}}}\right)$. \end{restatable} A proof is included in \cref{app:proofs}.
 We pause to discuss this bound's dependence on $k$ and $\Delta_m$.

-{ {\bf Dependence on $k$.}} Keeping the maximum mean $\Delta_{\textsf{m}} \leq \epsilon$, the upper bound increases with $k$ as $\ln k$.
+\paragraph{Dependence on $k$.} Keeping the maximum mean $\Delta_{\textsf{m}} \leq \epsilon$, the upper bound increases with $k$ as $\ln k$.
 While the dependence is only logarithmic, the bound \emph{always} increases, regardless of whether the new streams provide additional evidence against the null.

-{ {\bf Dependence on $\Delta_{\textsf{m}}$.}} $H^{\textsf{global}}_0$ can fail to hold in many ways, including when a majority, or even all, of the streams have nonzero means.
+\paragraph{Dependence on $\Delta_{\textsf{m}}$.} $H^{\textsf{global}}_0$ can fail to hold in many ways, including when a majority, or even all, of the streams have nonzero means (a dense alternative).
 Regardless, keeping $k$ fixed, the upper bound depends on evidence from all streams only through the maximum mean.

-Both of these dependencies reveal a key limitation of $\phi^{\textsf{bonf}}$: in cases when a majority of the streams have nonzero means, $\phi^{\textsf{bonf}}$ seems to fail to fully utilize the potential evidence present in all the streams that {could} be used to reject faster.